 - Ensure all densifiers, grouts, sealers, guards, epoxies etc. have been cured to their manufacturer specifications (touch dry is not sufficient).

-- Ensure there is adequate ventilation.
+- Ensure good ventilation.

 Base Coat Spread Rates